-As a horse caregiver, you must check the health status of hoof every day in the morning before taking him out of the stable for works.
-There are some common signs of the unhealthy hoof of a horse that remind you about the horse hoof diseases.
+As a horse caregiver, you must check the health status of the hoof every day in the morning before taking him out of the stable for works.
+There are some common signs of the unhealthy hoof of a horse that reminds you of the horse hoof diseases.

-The common signs of horse hoof diseases are sudden onset of lameness, hot or painful hoof, foul smelling of black discharge from hooves, elevated body temperature and pulse, shifting weight off of a leg, some cracks or hole may be noticed in hoof wall, giving resting, pointing or standing on a leg, swelling, and bruises near the base of the hoof, brittle of hoof wall.
+The common signs of horse hoof diseases are sudden onset of lameness, hot or painful hoof, foul-smelling of black discharge from hooves, elevated body temperature, and pulse, shifting weight off of a leg, some cracks or holes may be noticed in the hoof wall, giving resting, pointing or standing on a leg, swelling, and bruises near the base of the hoof, brittle of hoof wall.

-After an injury to the horse hoof may be contaminated by the secondary bacterial infection which leads the formation of an abscess.
-An abscess is one of the most common horse hoof diseases which appear in all over the world.
-The condition is manifested by the presence of swelling in the hoof, pus or blood come out from the sole and generally hot in the area.
-The horse showing the lameness and painful gait.
+After an injury to the horse hoof may be contaminated by the secondary bacterial infection which leads to the formation of an abscess.
+An abscess is one of the most common horse hoof diseases which appear all over the world.
+The condition is manifested by the presence of swelling in the hoof, pus, or blood come out from the sole and generally hot in the area.
+The horse showing lameness and a painful gait.

-The simple treatment of abscess is the drain out of pus from the hoof and dressed with tincture iodine.
-Your vet may give some antibiotic if the condition is severe and rest for a few days.
+The simple treatment of an abscess is the drain out of pus from the hoof and dressed with tincture iodine.
+Your vet may give some antibiotics if the condition is severe and rest for a few days.

 Recommended Post: Most Easy Methods of Identification of Horses

-The laminitis is caused by the poor trimming of horse foot, feeding excessive amount of grain, medication with steroids, injury and toxins from colic.
+The laminitis is caused by the poor trimming of horse foot, feeding excessive amounts of grain, medication with steroids, injury, and toxins from colic.
 Acute laminitis is an emergency and needs immediate veterinary and farrier care.

 4. Corn and Sole Bruises

-When the sensitive laminae (example: sole, bar and bar angle) is harmed, then it is called corn.
-Most of the time, sensitive laminae of the sole area is injured.
-In case of a braced sole, one part of it is injured by some stone or horny structure during walking or riding.
+When the sensitive laminae (example: sole, bar, and bar angle) is harmed, then it is called corn.
+Most of the time, the sensitive laminae of the sole area is injured.
+In the case of a braced sole, one part of it is injured by some stone or horny structure during walking or riding.

-The cause of the corn and some bruises in the insufficient trimming of the foot, improper balance of weight in the frog, excessive erosion and hit on the coronet and over racing.
-The disease is manifested by the frequent lameness, pain sensation in the affected area and elevated body temperature.
+The cause of the corn and some bruises in the insufficient trimming of the foot, improper balance of weight in the frog, excessive erosion and hit on the coronet, and over racing.
+The disease is manifested by frequent lameness, pain sensation in the affected area, and elevated body temperature.